 The next Audi A1, as imagined by Autocar

-Audi's entry-level model will be more dynamic and more comfortable than its predecessor, according to insiders at the company’s Ingolstadt headquarters in Germany.
+This altered look will come with more dynamism and more comfort than its predecessor, according to insiders at Audi’s Ingolstadt headquarters in Germany.
 The aim, they say, is to eclipse the latest Mini for overall competence.

 Audi plans to achieve this by using a new platform structure, a heavily reworked suspension system that features optional adaptive damping control, a new range of engines and updated gearboxes.

-The new A1 is due to be launched during the first half of 2018 and arrive on UK roads before the year's close with a starting price expected to remain close to the £15,560 of today’s model.
+The new A1 is due to be revealed this summer and the starting price is expected to be just above the £15,560 of today’s model.

-The entry-level Audi has grown in size and receives a brand-new look to make it feel more upmarket and dovetail more seamlessly with the rest of the brand’s line-up.
+The smallest Audi has grown in size and receives the new look to make it feel more upmarket and dovetail more seamlessly with the rest of the brand’s line-up.

 The move is part of a consolidation of Audi models intended to make savings that will be channelled into the development of electric cars.